IntersectMBO/plutus/doc/tutorials/plutus-playground.rst

 ^^^^^^^^^^^^^^^^^^^^

 Let's return to the simulator by clicking the "X" button on the transactions pane.
-Change the first "Wait" action to wait for 10 blocks instead of 20 and click "Evaluate".
+Change the first "Wait" action to wait for 10 blocks instead of 20 and click **Evaluate**.

 .. figure:: images/playground-vesting-actions-modified.png